 Okay, so we are past some of the questions you should ponder as you go through the process of actually buying a boat.
 If you’ve come this far, I’d say you are interested in it, or at least morbidly curious about boat life.

-Here are some things about actually LIVING on the boat.
+Here are some things you need to know about actually LIVING on the boat.

 Wifi Can Be Spotty